palkan/rubanok/README.md

 ```

 By default, Rubanok will not fail if no matches found in `match` rule.
 You can change it by setting: `Rubanok.fail_when_no_matches = true`.
-If in example above you will call `CourseSessionsPlane.call(CourseSession, filter: 'acitve')`, you will get `Rubanok::UnexpectedInputError: Unexpected input: {:filter=>'acitve'}`.
+If in example above you will call `CourseSessionsProcessor.call(CourseSession, filter: 'acitve')`, you will get `Rubanok::UnexpectedInputError: Unexpected input: {:filter=>'acitve'}`.

 **NOTE:** Rubanok only matches exact values; more complex matching could be added in the future.